 At the end of a busy day, as Mom was clearing the dinner table, she would sing to Dad, “Don’t sit under the apple tree with anyone else but me.”
 Then the two of them would grab a couple of lawn chairs and sit together under the apple tree by the creek in our yard and talk, their lit cigarettes flickering in the dark.
 I don’t know what they talked about, because we five children were not invited.
 It was their alone time, which Mom said was important to keep a healthy marriage.
 That’s the same reason she gave for sending us to bed hours earlier than our friends.
 We complained about it often, but she was adamant.
-Years later, as a married adult, I remembered that advice and it has served me well in over 50 years of marriage.

 I inherited my lack of musical talent from my mother.
 At my middle school, all students were required to take a choir class.
-After the choir teacher heard my pathetic attempts to sing the tune he had selected, he sighed and said, “Well, I guess I’ll identify you as an alto, but it’s all right if you want to just mouth the words.”
+After the choir teacher heard my pathetic attempts to sing the tune he’d selected, he sighed and said, “Well, I guess I’ll identify you as an alto, but it’s all right if you want to just mouth the words.”
 In high school, I was forced to participate when all the seniors sang at the graduation ceremony.
 I just mouthed the lyrics.
 My friend Mary, who stood next to me on the bleachers at the rehearsal, said, “I didn’t hear you sing anything.”
 I replied, “Believe me; it’s for the best.”